 With more than 25 years of experience, Donald Capparella has established a reputation as one of Tennessee’s most respected litigators at both the trial and appellate levels.
 Individuals, businesses, and non-profit organizations trust him to vigorously represent their interests and get results.

-Mr. Capparella is the editor of the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers.
 He also serves as the editor and contributing author for the Nashville Bar Association’s Appellate Practice Handbook.
 He is co-author of the Tennessee Practice Volume 17 on Comparative Fault, published by Thomson Reuters.
 He has been an instructor of legal writing at Vanderbilt University School of Law and has taught advanced legal writing at the Nashville School of Law.
+He served as an editor for the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers, for more than 20 years.

 • McIntyre v.
 Ballentine, 833 S.W.
 2d 52 (Tenn.
 1992).
 Adoption of comparative fault.